Jordan: Tourism

 The tourism sector is considered a cornerstone of the economy and is a large source of employment, hard currency, and economic growth.
 In 2010, there were 8 million visitors to Jordan.
-The majority of tourists coming to Jordan are from European and Arab countries.
-The tourism sector in Jordan has been severely affected by regional turbulence.
-The most recent blow to the tourism sector was caused by the Arab Spring.
-Jordan experienced a 70% decrease in the number of tourists from 2010 to 2016.
-Tourist numbers started to recover as of 2017.
+The majority of tourists are from European and Arab countries.
+Tourism has been severely affected by regional turbulence, notably those caused by the Arab Spring.
+Jordan experienced a 70% decrease in the number of tourists from 2010 to 2016; tourist numbers started to recover in 2017.

 According to the Ministry of Tourism and Antiquities, Jordan is home to around 100,000 archaeological and tourist sites.
-Some very well preserved historical cities include Petra and Jerash, the former being Jordan's most popular tourist attraction and an icon of the kingdom.
-Jordan, as part of the Holy Land, has numerous biblical sites, including: Al-Maghtas—a traditional location for the Baptism of Jesus, Mount Nebo, Umm ar-Rasas, Madaba and Machaerus.
-Islamic sites include shrines of the prophet Muhammad's companions such as 'Abd Allah ibn Rawahah, Zayd ibn Harithah and Muadh ibn Jabal.
-Ajlun Castle built by Muslim Ayyubid leader Saladin in the 12th century AD during his wars with the Crusaders, is also a popular tourist attraction.
+Some very well preserved historical cities include Petra and Jerash, the former being the most popular tourist attraction and an icon of the kingdom.
+As part of the Holy Land, there are numerous biblical sites, including: Al-Maghtas (a traditional location for the Baptism of Jesus), Mount Nebo, Umm ar-Rasas, Madaba and Machaerus.
+Islamic sites include shrines of the prophet Muhammad's companions such as Abd Allah ibn Rawahah, Zayd ibn Harithah and Muadh ibn Jabal.
+Ajloun Castle, built by Muslim Ayyubid leader Saladin in the 12th century during his wars with the Crusaders, is also a popular tourist attraction.

 Modern entertainment, recreation and souqs in urban areas, mostly in Amman, also attract tourists.
 Recently, the nightlife in Amman, Aqaba and Irbid has started to emerge and the number of bars, discos and nightclubs is on the rise.
 Alcohol is widely available in tourist restaurants, liquor stores and even some supermarkets.
 Valleys including Wadi Mujib and hiking trails in different parts of the country attract adventurers.
-Hiking is getting more and more popular among tourists and locals.
+Hiking is gaining popularity among tourists and locals.
 Places such as Dana Biosphere Reserve and Petra offer numerous signposted hiking trails.
+The Jordan Trail, a 650 km hiking trail stretching the entire country from north to south, crossing several attractions, was established in 2015.
+The trail aims to revive the tourism sector.
 Moreover, seaside recreation is present on the shores of Aqaba and the Dead Sea through several international resorts.